 Piaget’s theory is the most comprehensive theory of cognitive development in children.
 The theory propagated that we can learn as much about children’s intellectual development from their incorrect answers to test questions as we can from their correct answers.
 He describes four distinct stages in cognitive development in children: sensorimotor, preoperational, concrete, and formal.

 - Sensorimotor Stage: This is the stage from birth to age 2 where the child is able to differentiate between himself/herself and the environment.

 - Preoperational Stage: At this stage (age 2–7), the child needs concrete physical situations.
 Objects are classified in simple ways based on their important features.
-The child is not able to conceptualise abstractly.
+The child is not able to conceptualize abstractly.

-- Concrete Operational Stage: At this stage (age 7–11), the child begins to think abstractly and conceptualise things, creating logical structures that explain the child’s physical experiences.
+- Concrete Operational Stage: At this stage (age 7–11), the child begins to think abstractly and conceptualize things, creating logical structures that explain the child’s physical experiences.

 - Formal Operations Stage: This is the stage from age 11–15 in which cognition reaches its final form.
 The child’s abstract thinking is similar to that of an adult, and he or she is capable of deductive and hypothetical reasoning.